coq/coq/doc/sphinx/language/gallina-extensions.rst

 says that the implicit argument is maximally inserted.

 Each implicit argument can be declared to have to be inserted maximally or non maximally.
-This can be governed argument per argument by the command ``Implicit Arguments`` (see Section :ref:`declare-implicit-args`) or globally by the :opt:`Maximal Implicit Insertion` option.
+This can be governed argument per argument by the command :cmd:`Arguments (implicits)` or globally by the :opt:`Maximal Implicit Insertion` option.
 See also :ref:`displaying-implicit-args`.